 I lift my lamp beside the golden door.”

-Many of us believe that as thinking and compassionate people -- Christians, Jews, Muslims, Buddhists, Deists, Taoists, all religions and atheists -- we each and all have an urgent moral duty to rise to the challenge of relieving misery, wherever it may be.
-And so we are of course dedicated to directly or indirectly intervene for a person who is sick or suffering, or who is hungry or without shelter.
-Refugees often experience ALL of those miseries, and so helplessly due to climate change, drastic political upheaval, wars and disasters, huge events and factors over which they have no control.
+Many of us believe that we have an urgent moral duty to rise to the challenge of relieving misery.
+And so we're dedicated to helping those who are sick, suffering, hungry, or without shelter.
+Refugees often experience all of these miseries because of climate change, political upheaval, wars and disasters -- huge factors over which they have no control.

 Once upon a time, many years ago, someone reached out to help one of your ancestors arrive here.
-That person who helped probably also had been themselves a refugee, an immigrant, or a stranger.
-Perhaps they remembered what it was like to leave their home for a new land and to need help, so they stretched out their hands in welcome, helping your ancestors arrive and settle and thrive here.
+That person who helped may also have been a refugee, an immigrant, or a stranger.
+Perhaps they remembered what it was like to leave their home for a new land and to need help, so they stretched out their hands in welcome, helping your ancestors arrive, settle and thrive here.

-There has never been a time when we haven't had refugees or migrations in the world -- we are challenged to find the compassionate, humane response to help all struggling peoples.
+There has never been a time when we haven't had refugees.
+We are challenged to find the compassionate, humane response to help all struggling peoples.
 Today we face the largest worldwide migrations of people ever known.

-Our local groups are currently trying to help those in need, those who are struggling to find a new home, a new country, and a safe place to raise their family and live.
+Our local groups are currently trying to help those who are struggling to find a new home, a new country, and a safe place to raise their family and live.

-And wonderfully, refugees who are relocated into their new home countries most often add tremendous ambition, sophisticated skill sets, their dedication of gratitude and hard work, and also weave into our lives the magnificent richness of their cultural diversity.
-In other words - what's not to like about that!?
+Refugees who are relocated into their new home countries most often add ambition, sophisticated skill sets, their dedication, gratitude, and hard work, and also weave into our lives the richness of their cultural diversity.

 From The National Geographic Magazine: